reusable-ui/reusable-ui-monorepo/variants/flow-direction-variant/README.md

 # @reusable-ui/flow-direction-variant 📦

-A utility for managing component flow directions consistently across React projects.
+A utility for managing flow directions consistently across React components.
 Provides hooks and CSS helpers for flow direction resolution, placement flow, and conditional styling — ideal for dropdowns, tooltips, and other flow-aware UI elements.

 ## ✨ Features